spencer-shadley/completed-class/04-web-apis/3-thursday-client-side-storage/activities/26-Stu_Add-Todos/README.md

-# Add ToDo's
+# Add TODOs

-In this activity, we will be continuing to build on our Todo activity.
-This time, we'll be adding the `add` functionality.
+In this activity we will be adding functionality to a TODO application.
+Specifically, we will be adding the ability to `add` new TODOs

 ## Instructions